comunes/map-common-utils/README.md

 const square = mapCommonUtils.squareAround({lat: 53.5775, lon: 3.106111}, 1);
 ```

-Also, union of square/circle objects (see test).
+Also, union of square/circle objects (see doc folder).

 This package was generated with [yeoman generator-node](https://github.com/yeoman/generator-node).